Neptune Mutual Launch Gamified Testnet on Avalanche Fuji

 Step 6: After you click [Claim], you can now confirm your transaction from the MetaMask notification window.
 And…

 Ta-da!
 Your claim is a success.

 Register on Gleam to join the NPM ‘Unlock the Gold Vault’ protocol testnet contest.
-Who knows you could be one of the 100+ lucky winners?

 Explore Neptune Mutual’s other unique features: